DipeshGod/react_testing_antd/README.md

 - should call login api when form is submitted with correct inputs
 - show pokemon component after login instead of login form (conditional rendering)

+### Pokemon Component

+- should show loading before pokemon is fetched